Get an annual AARP membership for only $12. Limited time offer.

 Money-saving tip:

-Money-saving tip: Consumer Cellular offers a five percent discount on plans for AARP members.
+Money-saving tip: Consumer Cellular offers a 5 percent discount on plans for AARP members.
+Plus, you can join at checkout if you are not a member yet.

 Lively: One of our top picks for senior-friendly cell phones and plans